rzisoso/Books-To-Scrape/README.md

 ## Live Demo
 **[ -> View the Live Dashboard Here <- ](https://books-to-scrape-dashboard.streamlit.app/)**

+*__Note:__ This app is hosted on Streamlit's free Community Cloud.
+If it's been inactive, it may go to sleep.
+If you see a "Zzzz" screen, please click the **"Yes, get this app back up!"** button.
+It will wake up and load in about 30 seconds.*

 ## Key Features

 * **Web Scraper (`main.py`):** A robust Python script using `Requests`, `BeautifulSoup`, and `tqdm` to scrape all 1,000 book entries across 50 pages, saving the data to a clean `books_data.csv`.